-Director: Dr. Tim Catalano

-Website: www.marietta.edu/~mcwrite

-Thomas Hall - Room 217: (740) 376-4658
+Dr. Jessica Nowacki, Writing Coordinator Website: www.marietta.edu/academics/writing/index.html Thomas Hall - Room 217

-The Campus Writing Center offers one-on-one writing assistance to any member of the Marietta College community.
-Clients may sign up in advance for an appointment, a series of standing appointments, or simply visit on a drop-in basis.
+The Writing Center offers one-on-one writing assistance to any member of the Marietta College community.
+The goal of the Writing Center is to strengthen a client's overall writing ability.
+Clients are encouraged to visit the Writing Center as they plan and prepare for an assignment, as well as when they revise and edit a paper.
+Clients may sign up online in advance for an appointment, contact the Writing Coordinator to schedule a series of standing appointments, or simply visit on a drop-in basis.
 Appointments typically last for 45 minutes.

-The goal of the Campus Writing Center is to strengthen a client's overall writing ability.
-Clients are encouraged to visit the Campus Writing Center as they plan and prepare for an assignment, as well as when they revise and edit a paper.
-The Campus Writing Center sponsors workshops each semester on topics such as Writing the Introductory Lab Report, Using APA and MLA citations, Writing In-Class Essays, and Understanding Plagiarism.
-The Campus Writing Center's website provides a comprehensive listing of online writing resources, suggestions, guidelines, and references.
+Please visit the Writing Center's website to make an appointment, and to locate links to online writing resources, suggestions, guidelines, and references.